 How Can My Company Conduct Effective Investigator Meetings?

-Assure that individuals who perform and oversee your experimental plan/protocol have received necessary materials and as much training as feasible to effectively care for subject safety while generating clean and accurate data.
+Assure that individuals who perform and oversee your experimental plan/protocol have received the necessary materials and as much training as feasible to effectively care for subject safety while generating clean and accurate data.

 How Important is Having Subject-Matter Experts (SMEs) Present at Face-to-Face Meetings?